intellij-rust/intellij-rust.github.io/_docs/faq.markdown

 order: 999999
 ---

-## What's the progress on code completion?
+{% include h title="What's the progress on code completion?" tag="completion-progress" %}

 A decent amount of completion intelligence is already implemented, but there is definitely a lot more to do.
 Here are some